2025 Results

 Class S:

-Justin Aylett (30 points) has a commanding lead, and unless another driver steps up their game, he could extend that lead in Round 6.
-Arron Windus (10 points) and Darren Windus (9 points) are in contention but need to have standout performances to close the gap.
+Justin Aylett (30 points) has maintained a dominant lead throughout the season.
+Arron Windus (10 points) and Darren Windus (9 points) are consistent threats, but they’ll need exceptional results to close the gap as the season enters its final stretch.

 Class W: